 "OK, Dr. Morton, we're listening."

 "My cyber skimming operations are beyond state of the art.
-We netted you $650 million last year and are looking at $800 million coming in this year.
+We netted $650 million last year and are looking at $800 million coming in this year.
 We use artificial intelligence to design our skimming to be below their radar.
-The more targets we penetrate, the more money we are going to make.
+The more targets we penetrate, the more money we will make.

 “This traditional blackmail, drug, and prostitution business you are running is so last century in thinking.
 It's too risky.
 What did you make from it last year? $120 million nationwide, as I recall."

-"We do appreciate your views and especially your monetary input to the organization, Lewis," Murka said.
+"We appreciate your views and especially your monetary input to the organization, Lewis," Murka said.
 "However, our traditional lines of work are profitable and provide a potpourri of targets for bribery and blackmail.
 These operations keep the police and feds off our backs.
-We also keep our traditional business operations completely divorced from Chicago Digital Consultants.
+We also keep our traditional business operations completely divorced from Chicago Cyber Engineering.

 “Keep doing what you are doing.
 The leadership is happy with your work but remember that we financed your operation."

-"Arsen," Imer said, "I still think we should wax one of those fucking Chicago cops.
+"Arsen," Imer said, "I still think we should rub out one of those fucking Chicago cops.
 However, this time, it should be one of the leaders."

 "Do you have a candidate?"